Peg Dixon

-Melissa Dixon (29 August 1923 – c.
+Margaret Elizabeth Dixon (23 August 1923 – c.
 26 October 2015), credited as Peg Dixon, was a Canadian actress.
 She was best known for her voice acting in Spider-Man.
 She was married to Ed McNamara.

 She was also in an episode with Rob Paulsen.
+In the mid-1970s, Peg changed her name to Melissa, at the suggestion of her numerologist.